toluwaniogundoyin-mpt/leave_calender/leave-notifier/README.md

 # leave-notifier

-Posts upcoming-leave reminders to a Slack channel, and lets the team add/check leave days with a `/leave` slash command — without leaving Slack.
+Posts upcoming-leave reminders to a Slack channel, and lets the team add/check leave days with a `/leaves` slash command — without leaving Slack.
+(`/leave` is a Slack built-in command that leaves the current channel, so this app uses `/leaves` instead.)

+`check` shows the whole team's schedule (everyone currently out or starting leave in the next 30 days), not just the requester's own leave — it's meant as shared team visibility, not a personal lookup.

 Two moving pieces: